SongGithub/ellingtonia/README.md

 'Problem to be solved': company's documentation site needs to be more organised, by client's company names then project names.
 The app will run on server and dynamatically read documents' up-to-date directory structure and generate a structured view to sort projects by company name, then project names.

-It was suggested to use Flask which compromises Werkzeug, Jinja2, and 'Good intentions'.
+It was built using Flask

+#INSTALL GUIDE
+Simple! just type in command 'pip install ellingtonia'